lkelley36/Engineering-3/README.md

 ### Reflection

 In this assignment I had to wire up the ultrasonic sensor and make it tell me the distance of an object from it using the serial monitor in CircuitPython.
 This assignment was a bit easier since I had a concept of how it works from last year.
 I still had lots of help with it though because of all the files and copying/pasting.
+I learned more about how to code the serial monitor to tell me values from the sensor.
+If you ever wired one up, I suggest using the serial monitor the most you can.

 __________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________